codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

     .. literalinclude:: common_functions/009.php

-    Generates a route for you based on a named route alias.
+    Generates a route for you based on a route name.

     .. literalinclude:: common_functions/010.php